 Candidates whose applications for Access Arrangements have been rejected (or partially rejected) are provided with a written explanation of the decision made by the UCAT Office and, if appropriate, advised of alternative arrangements which could be put in place.
 They are further advised to email the UCAT Office if they wish to have this decision reviewed.

-They are invited to provide further evidence to support their claim that to test without specific Access Arrangements in place would put them at a substantial disadvantage compared with those who are not disabled, and to explain how the adjustment would avoid that disadvantage.
-The UCAT Office will consider any such requests for review, make a final decision, and respond in full to the candidate.
+Candidates are invited to explain how to test without specific access arrangements in place would put them at a substantial disadvantage compared with those who are not disabled, and to explain how any requested access arrangement would avoid that disadvantage.
+They are advised to provide further evidence to support their claim.

+The UCAT Office will review the original decision in the light of additional information provided by the candidates, make a final decision, and respond in full